daleysoftware/spotify-tiles/README.md

 Getting Started
 ---

-To run spotify tiles, you will need to obtain a client ID and client secret from the Spotify Developer site (if I ever decide to host this application somewhere, users will not need to do this, of course).
+To run spotify tiles, you will need to obtain a client ID and client secret from the Spotify developer site (if I ever decide to host this application somewhere, users will not need to do this, of course).
+Set your redirect URI to http://localhost:8888/callback.

 After you have obtained your ID and secret, launch the application as follows: